 How can you mitigate the risks of online shopping?

-You must realise that most employees cannot recognize potential threats.
+You must realize that most employees cannot recognize potential threats.
 Without adequate cybersecurity awareness training, they don’t have the knowledge nor the skills to understand what a potential threat could look like.
 You will have a crucial role in educating them to be better at identifying possible risks.
-Ideally, as a result of the training, they will change their behaviour and the chances they would make an error could significantly decrease.
+Ideally, as a result of the training, they will change their behavior and the chances they would make an error could significantly decrease.

-If you already have the program, make sure you define and follow security best practices about online shopping behaviour.
+If you already have the program, make sure you define and follow security best practices about online shopping behavior.
 If you find it necessary, you can create a policy that establishes clear rules and guidelines, as well as the consequences for non-compliance.
 Make sure that your awareness program includes training materials on online shopping so that your employees are well equipped against risks they could encounter when they purchase something on the web.